kairos-io/kairos/docs/src/pages/quickstart/quickstart.md

 # Quickstart

-Provisioning of Kairos into baremetal, edge, embedded devices, and cloud.
+Provisioning of Kairos into bare metal, edge, embedded devices, and cloud.